drivetribe/fuck-this/README.md

 To cover the basics of Fuck `this`, let's create a simple counter component with `stateComponent`.
 You've probably made a few of these in your time, one more won't hurt (we can hope).

-First let's define our initial state as a plain object:
+First, define the initial state as a plain object:

 ```javascript
 const initialState = { counter: 0 };
 ```

-Each property defined in the component state will be provided to our render function as an individual prop.
+Each property defined in `initialState` will be provided to our render function as an individual prop.

-Next, let's define our reducers.
-A reducer takes the current state and some optional data, and returns a new copy of the state.
+Next, define our reducers.
+A reducer is a function that takes the current stat with some optional data, and returns a new copy of the state.

 ```javascript
 const reducers = {